thunter1000/node-js-migration-proposal/README.md

-# Example project for managing MongoDB Index's.
+# Example Project for Managing MongoDB's Index's

 Using the [Migrate](https://github.com/tj/node-migrate) library to demo how to manage index's.